 The Foundations are dedicated to advancing solutions to community problems through strategic grants, research and policy analysis in four principal focus areas—research and education, workforce development, civic leadership, and economics education.

-The Foundations provide grants in support of educational institutions and programs, for activities such as improving basic literacy and numeracy, to supporting technological innovation and entrepreneurial effort; to develop strong civic leadership in Arizona through nonpartisan programs such as the Flinn-Brown Civic Leadership Academy; and to equip teachers to increase student exposure to fundamental principles of economics in a neutral way.
+The Foundations provide grants in support of educational institutions and programs, for activities such as improving basic literacy and numeracy, to supporting technological innovation and entrepreneurial effort; to develop strong civic leadership in Arizona through nonpartisan programs such as the Flinn-Brown Fellowship; and to equip teachers to increase student exposure to fundamental principles of economics in a neutral way.

 Central to everything Mr. Brown did was his belief that the welfare of society is advanced through individual initiative and the preservation of the free-enterprise system.
 It was his wish to encourage people to participate fully in our democracy with knowledge, balanced judgment, personal initiative, and with motivation to be productive and contributory citizens.